-Here at Dream Big little One we put the children at the heart of everything we do.
+Here at Dream Big little One nursery, we put the children at the heart of everything we do.
 We pride ourselves on our children being happy and getting the perfect balance of nurture, care and education.
 All our little ones are treated as individuals and we ensure the best opportunities for growth and development.
 We work hard to build relationships with parents and once children start with us they become part of the Dream Big family.

 Here at Dream Big Little One, we are dedicated to providing a physically and emotionally secure environment.
 Everyone on the team is committed to the care and safety of your little one.